 Just like websites, apps require the same amount of testing to ensure seamless user experiences.
 For apps dealing with large amounts of traffic or conversions, load or stress testing is often conducted to simulate peak levels of activity, and to help internal teams work out how the app will behave when under pressure.

 Although load and stress testing are similar in many ways, depending upon the goal you want to achieve through testing, one will be more suitable than the other.
 Load testing is a safer version of stress testing, as it simulates large amounts of users logging into an app and performing conversions on key customer journeys to find bugs that are produced due to high traffic levels.
-Load testing is useful for businesses during Black Friday or other key calendar events dependant on the industry, as the results can be exactly true to life when using a community testing team with real human testers on real devices.
+Load testing is useful for businesses during Black Friday or other key calendar events dependent on the industry, as the results can be exactly true to life when using a community testing team with real human testers on real devices.